First published in 1984, amended 1993 and 2021

 No liability exceeding thirty pounds may be incurred without the prior sanction of the Management Committee.

 An Annual General Meeting shall be held once in every year before the end of November.

 Any ordinary member of the Association may submit a motion for consideration by the Annual General Meeting.
 All such motions, including proposals for change in the rules, must be in writing and received by the Secretary not later than 7th October.
-Those propositions shall be included on the agenda of the Annual General Meeting and shall be circulated by the Secretary (together with the annual report of the Management Committee, the statement of accounts and the report of the auditors) to all members of the Association at least 21 days prior to the meeting.
+Those propositions shall be included on the agenda of the Annual General Meeting and shall be circulated by the Secretary (together with the annual report of the Management Committee, the statement of accounts and the independent examiner’s report) to all members of the Association at least 21 days prior to the meeting.